-- There is a serious breach or persistent breaches of this policy and/or behaviour policies and - Allowing a student to remain in our acadmey would seriously harm the education, safety or welfare of the student or others in the school.
+- There is a serious breach or persistent breaches of this policy and/or behaviour policies and - Allowing a student to remain in our academy would seriously harm the education, safety or welfare of the student or others in the school.

-A member of the SLT will (normally) be responsible for co-ordinating the management of drug-related incidents.
+A member of the SLT will (normally) be responsible for coordinating the management of drug-related incidents.
 They will work with the Designated Safeguarding Lead and will offer sources of support and liaise with outside agencies.
-Incidents will be dealt with after making an assessment of the situation and will be reported to the Headteacher.
+Incidents will be dealt with after assessing the situation and will be reported to the Headteacher.
 All incidents and responses will be recorded within 24 hours.